 Excessive drinking can disrupt normal sleeping patterns, resulting in insomnia and a lack of restful sleep, which can contribute to stress and anxiety

 Living with an alcoholic is a family affair.
 As it subjects all members of a household to constant stress and fears of various kinds, it has often been referred to as a "family illness."
 To one degree or another, all members of the family are affected.
-However, not all alcoholic families, nor all members of the same family, are affected in a similar manner.
+However, not all alcoholic families, nor all members of the same family, are affected in the similar manner.
 Alcoholics may have young, teenage, or grown-up children; they have wives or husbands; they have brothers or sisters; they have parents or other relatives.
-An alcoholic can totally disrupt family life and cause harmful effects that can last a lifetime.
+An alcoholic can totally disrupt family life and cause harmful psychological effects that can last a lifetime.

 Each member of the family may be affected by alcohol differently.
 Parental alcoholism has severe effects on normal children of alcoholics.
 Many of these children have common symptoms such as low self-esteem, loneliness, guilt, feelings of helplessness, fears of abandonment, and chronic depression.
 Alcoholism also has negative effects on the spouse of an alcoholic.
-The spouse may have feelings of hatred, self-pity, avoidance of social contacts, may suffer exhaustion and become physically or mentally ill.
-Very often the spouse has to perform the roles of both parents.
+The spouse may have feelings of hatred, self-pity, avoidance of social contacts; they may suffer from exhaustion and become physically or mentally ill.
+Very often the spouse has to perform the roles of both the parents.